FAQs--Faculty Salary Reviews

 The Faculty Salary Committee has latitude in assigning the relative weight for teaching and related activities, scholarship, and service.
 During 2013-14, the Faculty Salary Committee plans to weigh teaching at 45 percent, scholarship at 25 percent, and service at 20 percent with the additional 10 percent allocated to the individual's most productive area.
 Each area will area of accomplishment will be rated on a zero to five scale, producing an overall merit score of between 0 and 5, rounded to the nearest half point.

 What is the period of time for which scholarship will be considered?

-Scholarly work either published or performed, or for which there is written proof of acceptance by the peer-reviewed process during the previous three years (June 1 - May 31) will be considered in the review.
+Scholarly work either published or performed during the previous three years (June 1 - May 31) will be considered in the review.
 The review will also consider works in progress, but that will provide evidence of activity, not of productivity.